-- Performance Standard The performance threshold(s), requirement(s), or expectation(s) that CMS expects the State to meet to evaluate at a level of performance. - Performance Measure Performance Measure is an element based on established Performance Standards and tracks past, present, and future business activity. - Performance Metric The Performance Metric measures a specific aspect of performance.
+- Performance Standard The performance threshold(s), requirement(s), or expectation(s) that CMS expects the state to meet to evaluate at a level of performance. - Performance Measure Performance Measure is an element based on established Performance Standards and tracks past, present, and future business activity. - Performance Metric The Performance Metric measures a specific aspect of performance.
 A performance metric is also referred to as a Key Performance Indicator (KPI).
 Effective performance metrics usually focus on outcomes versus activity to encourage improvement, effectiveness, and appropriate control levels.

-The path below leads to an example of the Florida specific Technical Capability Matrix (TCM) which was updated as part of the 2018 SS-A.
+The path below leads to an example of the Florida specific Technical Capability Matrix (TCM), which was updated as part of the 2018 SS-A.

-FX Home > Standards and Plans > Technology > FX Technical Architecture Documentation > Attachment E TCM 2018 SSA Example
+FX Hub > Standards & Plans > Category: Technology > Technical Architecture Documentation (T-5) > Attachment E TCM 2018 SSA Example

-6.1 FX Project Level Technical Capability Matrix (PLTCM)
+6.1 FX PROJECT LEVEL TECHNICAL CAPABILITY MATRIX (PLTCM)

 FX seeks to improve the processes for collecting maturity information used to produce the SS-A. The current process for creating the SS-A TCM is labor intensive as it requires many sessions with the system experts to reevaluate all as-is and to-be capabilities.
 To lessen the impact on these experts and reduce the chance of missing enhancements made since the last SS-A, the FX seeks to use event driven collection of capability maturity data.
-The approach is to track the impact on capability maturity at the time of, by the people involved and in the context of FX Projects that affect capabilities.
+The approach is to track the impact on capability maturity at the time of, by the people involved and in the context of FX projects that affect capabilities.
 This approach collects information updates to the as-is or to-be capabilities for involved participants at the time when projects are being defined and implemented.
 The As-Is capabilities are maintained in the SS-A, the PLTCM tool only captures To-Be maturity levels after a Project is implemented.

 To document changes in the maturity of capabilities in the SS-A TCM, the SEAS Vendor and FX Project Teams will use the FX Project Level Technical Capability Matrix (PLTCM) to document how FX Project changes affect the SS-A TCM.
-When FX Project definition and evaluation occurs through the portfolio management process, there are defined expectations and requirements of impact on business and technical capabilities.
-From project approval through implementation, the SEAS Vendor will monitor that expected capability improvements occur.

-The FX PLTCM is a custom SharePoint list on the FX Projects Repository used to capture changes made by FX Projects that will affect the SS-A TCM content.
-The data in this repository is an input to periodically produce the SS-A. By collecting the technical capability enhancements in a more real-time fashion this allows for the following benefits:
+The PLTCM will be developed at the direction of the Agency.
+The FX PLTCM will be a custom SharePoint list in the FXPR used to capture changes made by FX projects that will affect the SS-A TCM content.
+The data in this repository will be an input to periodically produce the SS-A. By collecting the technical capability enhancements in a more real-time fashion this allows for the following benefits:

-- Timeliness Capturing the enhancements as they happen - Quality Technical experts are defining the enhancements while they are fresh in their mind - Accuracy By mandating this as a FX Project requirement reduces the chance of missing capability maturity changes
+- Timeliness Capturing the enhancements as they happen - Quality Technical experts are defining the enhancements while they are fresh in their mind - Accuracy By mandating this as a FX Project requirement reduces the chance of missing capability maturity changes - Preparedness Project Teams can easily generate the SS-A TCM from PLTCM data - Reduced Cost Eliminates time consuming discovery sessions with the technical experts, thus shortening the SS-A TCM development life cycle

-- Preparedness Project Teams can easily generate the SS-A TCM from PLTCM data - Reduced Cost Eliminates time consuming discovery sessions with the technical experts, thus shortening the SS-A TCM development life cycle - Reduced Dependency on Staff Capability impact knowledge is retained when there is staff turnover
+Reduced Dependency on Staff - Capability impact knowledge is retained when there is staff turnover